The Housing Fund

 In 2010, following devastating flooding in Nashville-Davidson County that damaged over 11,000 properties, THF, working the Metropolitan Government and the Metropolitan Development and Housing Agency, leads a flood recovery program for impacted homeowners that ultimately distributes over $13 million in federal disaster recovery funds.
 During that same period, THF successfully authors a $30 million application for Neighborhood Stabilization Program (NSP) funds from the U.S. Department of Housing and Urban Development and joins a local consortium of non-profit agencies developing and redeveloping foreclosed and vacant properties.

-In 2013 the flood recovery and NSP programs end.
+In 2013, the flood recovery and NSP programs end.
 In their wake, THF expands its product offerings and mission from assisting low to moderate income homebuyers and affordable housing developers to include meeting broader community development financing needs, receiving a $1.3 million CDFI fund award to assist homeowners with energy-saving retrofit and repair projects and to develop real estate based loan programs for community facilities and neighborhood businesses.
-In early 2014 THF receives statewide FHA certification and has begun offering its homebuyer assistance programs throughout Tennessee.
+In early 2014, THF receives statewide FHA certification and began offering homebuyer assistance programs throughout Tennessee.

 Today, with a dedicated and experienced staff and an effective and engaged Board of Directors, THF continues to be a regional leader in affordable housing and community development initiatives and policy development.
-As it nears its 20th anniversary The Housing Fund is a certified and growing Community Development Financial Institution with an exceptional industry rating and over $20 million in total assets.
+With celebrating its 20th anniversary, The Housing Fund is a certified and growing Community Development Financial Institution with an exceptional industry rating and over $29 million in total assets.
 As it has through its history, THF continues to find innovative ways to meet the financial needs of the communities it services.